amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 By maintaining a comprehensive RAID log, delivery teams can improve their ability to anticipate and respond to specific challenges, minimise disruptions, and ultimately improve the accuracy of their delivery plans.

-RAID tooling options each come with their own set of perceived advantages and disadvantages for capturing and managing RAID Typical RAID tooling options and their advantages / disadvantages include:
+RAID tooling options each come with their own set of perceived advantages and disadvantages for capturing and managing RAID entries

+Typical RAID tooling options include:

 - Excel Spreadsheets
 - Software development tools e.g Azure DevOps and Jira